eharvey71/nuxtblog/content/blog/vuecomponent.md

 ---
-title: What is a counter?
+title: Whorking with Vue Components in Nuxt
 author: "@eric"
 date:
   published: "2023-07-09"
-description: This is a short description about my counter post.
+description: This includes a simple component that increments a counter.
 ---

- ## What is a counter?
+ ## A neato counter

 It allows you to keep track of a number and increment it by clicking on a button.